papakigr/GoldResellers-WhmcsModule/english/README.rst

 -----
 .. code-block:: bash

 	Extra langstrings are included at the folder overrides/.
-Please upload the folder  overrides/ into the /lang/ into the lang/ folder on your whmcs installation.
+Please upload the folder  overrides/ into the lang/ folder on your whmcs installation.